 The Portfolio restricts investment in fixed income ETFs to those with an average maturity of 20 years or less and invests primarily in ETFs with average portfolio credit quality of investment grade.
 Maturity is the time between when a fixed income security is issued and when it matures.
-No more than 15% of the portfolio will be allocated to fixed income ETFs with an average portfolio credit quality below investment grade (commonly referred to as "junk bond" credit quality).
+No more than 15% of the portfolio's assets will be allocated to fixed income ETFs with an average portfolio credit quality below investment grade (commonly referred to as "junk bond" credit quality).
 The Portfolio defines investment grade credit quality as Baa3 or higher by Moody's Investors Service or BBB- or higher by Standard and Poor's Rating Group.
 The Portfolio invests in ETFs that may invest in securities without restriction as to underlying issuer country (including foreign and emerging countries), capitalization or currency.
 The Portfolio considers emerging market countries to be those represented in the MSCI Emerging Markets Index.
 The Portfolio invests in REIT ETFs and natural resource ETFs without restriction as to underlying issuer capitalization.

 The Portfolio's adviser seeks to achieve the Portfolio's investment objectives by allocating assets and selecting individual ETFs using the adviser's TOPS® (The Optimized Portfolio System) methodology.
-The TOPS® methodology utilizes multiple asset classes to enhance performance and/or reduce risk (as measured by return volatility).
+The TOPS® methodology utilizes multiple asset classes in an effort to enhance performance and/or reduce risk (as measured by return volatility).
 To achieve the Portfolio's income aspect of the Portfolio's investment objectives, the adviser allocates approximately 5%-35% of Portfolio assets to fixed income ETFs.
 To achieve the capital appreciation aspect of the Portfolio's investment objectives, the adviser allocates approximately 65%-95% of Portfolio assets to a combination of equity ETFs, equity derivatives, REIT ETFs and natural resource ETFs.
-Furthermore, the adviser selects some equity ETFs that are composed of growth stocks.
-The adviser expects growth stocks, those with higher than average earnings growth and, typically, higher than average price-to-earnings ratios (P/E), to have returns that are higher than the equity market as a whole.

 The adviser selects individual ETFs that it believes are reasonably representative of an asset class and have relatively low expenses and/or relatively high returns when compared to a peer group of ETFs.
-The adviser may sell individual ETFs to rebalance asset allocation or to purchase a substitute ETF with a higher expected return or lower risk profile.
+The adviser may sell individual ETFs to rebalance asset allocation or to purchase a substitute ETF with a higher expected return or lower risk profile or for any reason.